metabolismregulation/metabolismregulation.github.io/yed.md

 permalink: /yed/
 ---

-# yEd Graph Editor for SBGN PD
+# How to draw SBGN PD maps in yEd

 Important adjustments:
   * File > Preferences > Display > Paint Nodes over Edges - make sure the box is checked